Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Review of concepts

 This classical Bernstein von - Mises theorem for i.i.d., finite-dimensional data was brilliantly summarized in~\cite[Chapter 10]{VanderVaart2000}.
 The Theorem relies on three assumptions: the existence of a sequence of consistent estimators, local asymptotic normality (LAN), and uniform consistent testing.
 One typical sufficient assumption for LAN is differentiable in quadratic means (DQM), which involves only first-order derivatives of the log-likelihood to achieve a desirable quadratic expansion.
 In addition to the LAN assumption, Schwartz \cite{Schwartz1965} proposed the concept of uniformly consistent test assumptions around the true parameter $\theta_0$.

 The contemporary wave of research has extended BvM theorems beyond the canonical settings.
-These studies have broached areas such as model misspecification \citep{Kleijn2012}, semi-parametric models \cite{Shen2002, Bickel2012, panov2015, Castillo2015}, and parameters positioned on the boundary of the parameter space \citep{bochkina2014bernstein}.
+These studies have broached areas such as model misspecification \citep{Kleijn2012}, semiparametric models \cite{Shen2002, Bickel2012, panov2015, Castillo2015}, and parameters placed at the boundary of the parameter space \citep{bochkina2014bernstein}.
 Among these explorations, a particularly relevant line of inquiry has focused on BvM for non-standard Bayes procedures \citep{knoblauch2022optimization}, including generalized posteriors \citep{miller2021asymptotic}, Bayes rules derived from optimization perspectives, and variational Bayes posteriors \citep{wang2019Frequentist, medina2022robustness}.
-Another emerging thread of work establishes BvM theorems for high dimensional models, with most recent results allowing the dimension to grow at the order $d^2 \lesssim n$ \citep{panov2015,katsevich2023improved}.
+Another emerging thread of work establishes BvM theorems for high-dimensional models, with most recent results allowing the dimension to grow at the order $d^2 \lesssim n$ \citep{panov2015,katsevich2023improved}.